-We are going to perform root-cause analysis on your resume.
+We will conduct a root-cause analysis on your resume.

-After all, solving system level challenges isn't a joke.
+After all, tackling system level challenges is no small feat.

 In this guide, you'll learn:

 - 4 effective systems engineer resume examples that helped real candidates get hired

 - How to include your skills and certifications in your resume